Overview

 LFO waveform editor

+The number of points is changed with SEGMENTS.
+There are three options to connect points: polynomial, linear, and rectangular.
 A short double tap on the editor window adjusts the positions of points according to QUANT.
+The waveform editor can be pinch-zoomed.

 Screenshots